mattermost/mattermost-handbook/operations/business-operations/vpmom.md

 **Obstacles**

 * Clear systems ownership.
-Specifically GTM systems and IT systems.
+Specifically GTM systems.
+* Clear customer ownership.
+We rely on our customers to know their business and be available and engaged when working on solving a business problem together.
 * Alignment with R&D on who owns what.
 There are dozens of services that need to be built and it’s important to have alignment.
 * Shifting priorities.
 It’s difficult to be efficient when we start a project and need to pivot to something else.
 * Staffing needs and Program spend.